 Introduction to hackamore types

 There are a huge range of hackamore types available, and it can be confusing to know how they all work and which are ethical to use.
+At Inca Equestrian, we have developed a system that puts hackamores into four 'families', which can help you make sense of this huge group of equipment.

 It is worth prefacing this discussion by saying that even within these groups there can be a huge diversity of style, function, size, weight and design, all of which effects how your horse perceives their tack, and therefore how comfortable it is for them.